mastaneht/SPIS-Resting-State-Dataset/README.md

 This dataset is a subset of SPIS Resting-State EEG Dataset.

 Copyright:
 Mastaneh Torkamani-Azar and Mujdat Cetin
-Signal Processing and Information Systems (SPIS) Laboratory Faculty of Engineering and Natural sciences
+Signal Processing and Information Systems (SPIS) Laboratory Faculty of Engineering and Natural Sciences
 Sabanci University
 Istanbul 34956, Turkey

 If you use SPIS Resting-State Dataset in your research, please cite the following papers
 M. Torkamani-Azar, S. Demir Kanik, S. Aydin and M. Cetin, "Prediction of Reaction Time and Vigilance Variability from